ishitakokate/eprop-snn/README.md

 3. **Weight update** — eligibility trace × learning signal

-Unlike backpropagation through time (BPTT), e-prop is online, local in time, and nearly local in space — making it a serious candidate for implementation on neuromorphic hardware like Intel's Loihi 2.
+Unlike backpropagation through time (BPTT), e-prop is online, local in time, and nearly local in space which makes it a serious candidate for implementation on neuromorphic hardware like Intel's Loihi 2.

 ---